mhagar/WatersMzMLTool/README.md

 all scans to be incorrectly labeled as `ms_level = 1`.
 This tool can fix that.

-## How to: apply double lockmass correction
+## How to: Apply double lockmass correction

 !['Adjust .mzML files' Tab](docs/Adjust_MzML_Files.png)